dotmpe/user-conf/ReadMe.rst

   then maybe other tooling would be obsolete.
 Until then, ~/bin is to support.

-.. _Specification: Specification.rst
+.. _Specification: doc/Specification.rst
-.. _Manual: Manual.rst
+.. _Manual: doc/Manual.rst